Time for brands to reconnect

-In a TED talk on how reputation is the new capital, founder of the book “What’s Mine is Yours,” Rachel Botsman talked about how technology is key to build trust and to empower each other to make meaningful connections and eventually start sharing.
+In a TED talk on how reputation is the new capital, Rachel Botsman talked about how technology is key to building trust.
+It can empower users, allow them to make meaningful connections and, eventually, start sharing.

-“The real magic and the secret source behind collaborative consumption markets like Airbnb isn’t the inventory or the money,” she said.
+“The real magic behind collaborative consumption like Airbnb isn’t the inventory or the money,” she said.
 “It’s using the power of technology to build trust among strangers.”

 Sell experiences, not products

-In an article on Today.com, CEO of Airbnb Brian Chesky stated that it is also important to acknowledge the fact that people no longer simply want to buy a product, but an experience and a relationship with other people.
+Airbnb CEO Brian Chesky knows people don’t want to simply buy a product, rather an experience; a relationship with other people.

 “The stuff that matters in life is no longer stuff,” he said.
-“It’s other people.
-It’s relationships.
-It’s experience.”
+“It’s other people, relationships, and experiences.”